polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 ## Building Your First PolySwarm Microengine

-This tutorial will step you through building your very first PolySwarm microengine - a `hello world` microengine capable of detecting the EICAR test file (and nothing else).
+This tutorial will step you through building your very first PolySwarm Microengine - a `hello world` Microengine capable of detecting the EICAR test file (and nothing else).
 You'll start with `microengine-scratch`, a Microengine that lacks an "Analysis Backed", and end up with `microengine-eicar`, a simple Microengine with a trivial EICAR-detecting Analysis Backend.

 For those anxious for the code, this guide will reference and build on:
-* [**microengine**](https://github.com/polyswarm/microengine): an extensible Microengine with configurable backends
+* [**microengine**](https://github.com/polyswarm/polyswarm-client/tree/master/src/microengine): an extensible Microengine with configurable backends
 * [**polyswarmd**](https://github.com/polyswarm/polyswarmd): the PolySwarm daemon that abstracts away Ethereum and IPFS idiosyncrasies, allowing you to focus on Microengine development
 * [**contracts**](https://github.com/polyswarm/contracts): the contracts that all Microengines must support